 - 6.1 Addressing housing need through the provision of new homes is a fundamental part of any Local Plan.
 The NPPF is clear that planning authorities should prepare Local Plans to boost the supply of housing to meet the needs of the area as well as keeping a rolling supply of housing land available for development. - 6.2 Local housing need should be determined by using the standard methodology set out in National Planning Practice Guidance (PPG).
-The housing requirement for Fareham currently stands at a minimum of 520 dwellings per annum.
-However, this will be subject to change as the plan progresses.
-This is because the standard methodology uses the most recent affordability ratios, published by the Office for National Statistics.
-These are published annually and will have a bearing on local housing need as preparation of Fareham's Local Plan moves forward.
-The PPG allows Councils to fix the housing requirement at the point of submitting the Local Plan to Government for examination.
-Therefore, the Publication Local Plan, due to go to consultation in spring 2020, will include the final housing need figure proposed for the plan. - 6.3 A buffer of around 10-15% is proposed for the new Local Plan.
-A buffer is deemed necessary due to the heavy reliance on Welborne Garden Village and other large greenfield sites across the borough.
-Providing additional contingency offers additional flexibility if there are unforeseen delays in delivery.
+The housing requirement for Fareham currently stands at a minimum of 403 dwellings per annum.
+The Local Plan makes provision to meet this need through the following supply:

-Table 4: Local Plan Housing Requirement
+Table 3: Local Plan Housing Requirement

 Local Plan Housing Requirement

-Annual Housing Need (based on current data) 520
+Annual Housing Need (based on current data) 403

-Plan Period 2020-2036 16 years
+Plan Period 2021-2037 16 years

-Total Need 8,320

-Plus Buffer of 15% 832-1,248

-Total Housing Need to be Accommodated in the new Local To be confirmed
+Total Housing Need 6,448

-Plan
+Contribution to unmet need in neighbouring authorities 847

+Total Housing Requirement 7,295